European rights court rules against Russia on Magnitsky death | DW | 27.08.2019

 Magnitsky had been working for the hedge fund Hermitage Capital when he alleged he had uncovered a $230 million tax fraud scheme by Russian officials.

-Run by British financier Bill Browder, Hermitage Capital specialized in exposing corruption at companies it held in an attempt to improve management and reduce the negative impact of graft on the share price.
-As a first mover into Russia, it was also able to buy assets on the cheap in the 1990s and early 2000s.
+Run by American-born British financier Bill Browder, Hermitage Capital specialized in exposing corruption at companies it held in an attempt to improve management and reduce the negative impact of graft on the share price.
+Once one of the largest foreign investors in Russia, it was also able to buy assets on the cheap in the 1990s and early 2000s.

+Browder, who had once backed President Vladimir Putin, has become one of the Russian states greatest enemies for his crusade against corruption.

 More to come...